-Staff Analysis: McLeod is located in Polk County within the Southwest Florida Water Management District.
+McLeod is located in Polk County within the Southwest Florida Water Management District.
 The Utility provides water service to approximately 96 residential customers.
 Approximately 13 percent of the residential customer bills during the test year had 1,000 gallons or less in usage, indicating a non-seasonal customer base.
 The average residential water demand is 5,640 gallons per month.
 The average water demand for customer bills greater than 1,000 gallons is 6,440 gallons per month.
 Currently, the Utility's water rate structure consists of a monthly base facility charge (BFC) and uniform gallonage charge for the residential and general service customers.

-Staff performed an analysis of the Utility's billing data in order to evaluate the appropriate rate structure for the residential water customers.
-The goal of the evaluation was to select the rate design parameters that: (1) produce the recommended revenue requirement; (2) equitably distribute cost recovery among the Utility's customers; (3) establish the appropriate non-discretionary usage threshold for restricting repression; and (4) implement, where appropriate, water conserving rate structures consistent with Commission practice.
+We performed an analysis of the Utility's billing data in order to evaluate the appropriate rate structure for the residential water customers.
+The goal of the evaluation was to select the rate design parameters that: (1) produce the approved revenue requirement; (2) equitably distribute cost recovery among the Utility's customers; (3) establish the appropriate non-discretionary usage threshold for restricting repression; and (4) implement, where appropriate, water conserving rate structures consistent with our practice.

-The average people per household served by the water system is 3; therefore, based on the number of people per household, 50 gallons per day per person, and the number of days per month, the non-discretionary usage threshold should be 5,000 gallons per month.24 Staff's review of the billing analysis indicates that the discretionary usage above 5,000 represents 40 percent of the bills, which account for approximately 38 percent of the water demand.
+The average people per household served by the water system is 3; therefore, based on the number of people per household, 50 gallons per day per person, and the number of days per month, the non-discretionary usage threshold shall be 5,000 gallons per month.
+Our review of the billing analysis indicates that the discretionary usage above 5,000 represents 40 percent of the bills, which account for approximately 38 percent of the water demand.
 This is considered high discretionary usage for this customer base.

-In this case, staff recommends that 35 percent of the water revenues be generated from the BFC due to the high discretionary usage, which will provide sufficient revenues to design gallonage charges that send pricing signals to customers using above the non-discretionary level.
-Staff recommends a BFC and a three-tier inclining block rate structure, which includes separate gallonage charges for non-discretionary and discretionary usage for residential water customers.
+In this case, we find that 35 percent of the water revenues shall be generated from the BFC due to the high discretionary usage, which will provide sufficient revenues to design gallonage charges that send pricing signals to customers using above the non-discretionary level.
+We find that a BFC and a three-tier inclining block rate structure is appropriate, which includes separate gallonage charges for non-discretionary and discretionary usage for residential water customers.
 The rate blocks are: (1) 0-5,000 gallons; (2) 5,001-10,000 gallons; and (3) all usage in excess of 10,000 gallons per month.
 This rate structure sends the appropriate pricing signals because it targets customers with high consumption levels and minimizes price increases for customers at non-discretionary levels.
-In addition, the third tier provides an additional pricing signal to customers using in excess of 10,000 gallons of water per month, which represents approximately
+In addition, the third tier provides an additional pricing signal to customers using in excess of 10,000 gallons of water per month, which represents approximately 16 percent of the usage.
+General service customers shall be billed a BFC and uniform gallonage charge.